tdunning/MiA/README.markdown

 ==========

 This source code matches to listings from book - they were tested with Mahout 0.5.
-If you want to experiment with new features from Mahout 0.6, then you need to use the mahout-0.6 branch in this repository.
+If you want to experiment with new features from other Mahout versions, then you need to use corresponding `mahout-<mahout version>` branch in this repository.

 # Installation #